perevalovds/ofxPytorch/README.md

 https://pytorch.org/tutorials/intermediate/char_rnn_classification_tutorial.html
 https://github.com/spro/practical-pytorch/blob/master/char-rnn-classification

-Our implementation of the example includes interactive menu, allowing you to train, save, load and test network.
+The example includes interactive menu, allowing you to train, save, load and test network.

 For example, 'Perevalov' is not in training database, but is correctly classified as 'Russian':